rammelmueller/pragmatic-k8s-hosting/slides.md

 **Rule of thumb**

-- If you’re already in a major cloud and don’t have special constraints, managed k8s is usually cheaper overall.
+- If you're already in a major cloud and don't have special constraints, managed k8s is usually cheaper overall.

 ---
 layout: default
 ---

-# What does “self‑managed k8s” mean?
+# What does "self‑managed k8s" mean?

 Self‑management can mean: